matrix-org/matrix-spec-proposals/proposals/3419-guest-state-events.md

 Let guests send arbitrary state events much like a normal user.
 Servers may rate limit state events from guests much more aggressively to mitigate abuse.

-We also relax the arbitrary requirement that guests are only allowed to send `m.room.message` events, but any kind of event allowed by the room's power level configuration as if they were a normal user.
+We also relax the existing requirement that guests are only allowed to send `m.room.message` events, instead allowing them to send any kind of event allowed by the room's power level configuration as if they were a normal user.

 ## Security considerations